acneyouth1996/acneyouth1996.github.io/_posts/2019-08-23-meta-learning-review.md

 (*) $$k_\theta$$ is a kernel function measuring the similarity between $$\mathbf{x}_i$$ and $$\mathbf{x}$$.

-Next we are gonna review classic models in each approach.
+In this post we are gonna review classic models specificlly for metric-based methods.

 ## Metric-Based